WJTian/RDMA_Paxos/checkpoint/demo/guard_dev/README.md

 1. to clean tempDir.

 1. to obtain new pid, since the pid maybe changed when restoring in a different machine.

+1. to send "reconnect" command to RDMA program through unix socket.